-The Central neighborhood was named after Minneapolis’s Central High School, one of the city’s biggest schools back in the day before it was deconstructed.
+The Central neighborhood was named after Minneapolis’s former Central High School, which was one of the city’s largest schools before it was closed in 1982.
 The neighborhood is bounded by Lake Street on the north and 38th Street on the south.
 Interstate 35W is the western border and Chicago Avenue is the eastern border.
-This residential neighborhood of nearly 8,000 residents is littered with mainly single-family dwellings are sprinkled with multifamily low-rise buildings.
+This residential neighborhood of nearly 8,000 residents features predominantly single-family homes and a smattering of multifamily low-rise buildings.

-The name Central coincides with its geographical location as it is nestled rather accurately in the center of south Minneapolis in the Powderhorn Community.
-Central is a fully diverse, suitably located, city neighborhood.
+The name Central also coincides with its geographical location, as it is nestled in the center of south Minneapolis in the Powderhorn Community.
+The Central neighborhood is a fully diverse, suitably located, city neighborhood.
 Chicago and 4th Avenues, and Lake and 38th Streets serve as Central’s main commercial strips.
-The Central neighborhood’s attraction continues to grow as it fascinates those who not only love the neighborhood’s lovely, historic housing options and lively, diverse community, but also its close proximately to everything the city provides in the way of employment, entertainment, and recreation.
+The Central neighborhood’s attraction continues to grow as it fascinates those who love the neighborhood’s lovely, historic housing options and lively, diverse community, and its close proximately to everything the city provides in the way of employment, entertainment, and recreation.

 Because it is one of the older neighborhoods in Minneapolis, Central possesses a variety of astonishing buildings built mainly between the late 1800’s and the early 1900’s.
 It is here that the decorative Queen Anne architecture snuggled alongside splendid Colonial Revivals, and sophisticated Four-Squares sharing blocks with Arts & Crafts Bungalows and English-inspired Tudors can be found.